newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 You will need the following:

 - Terminal
-- Python version 3 installed
+- Python version 3.7 installed
 - `pipenv` package installed

 ## Get CSVs and Clean Programs

-1. Download the programs and providers CSVs from NJTOPPS (the POC from NJ DOL will be able to send them to you) and name them as `oldPrograms.csv` and `oldProviders.csv`.
+1. Download the latest programs and providers CSVs from NJTOPPS (the POC from NJ DOL will send them to you).
+Rename them as `oldPrograms.csv` and `oldProviders.csv`.
-2. In the `d4ad` root folder, run the script below.
-It will rename the files to the `programs_yyyymmdd.csv` and `providers_yyyymmdd.csv` formats, and move them to the `backend/data folder`.
+2. In Terminal, in the `d4ad` root folder, run the commands below.
+   _Context:_ It will name the files to the `programs_yyyymmdd.csv` and `providers_yyyymmdd.csv` formats and move them to the `backend/data folder`.

 ```shell script
 date=$(date '+%Y%m%d')